 Ant issues often show:

-Find out how to prevent and control termites before they eat through your home.
+Find out how to prevent and control termites before they cause serious damage.

 Eastern subterranean termites (Reticulitermes flavipes) swarm March to May in our region.
 If you find swarmers indoors, you likely have an active termite infestation nearby.
 Carpenter ant swarms occur June to July, often at dusk or nighttime.
 Michigan State University notes pavement ant swarms on sidewalks in late spring, but these ants rarely damage wood.